|

 improved version of the original all-terrain vehicle.
 It features

-much improved mine protection, a more powerful engine, and many
+much improved mine protection, more powerful engine, and many

 other changes.
 Improvements are based on experience gained during